FCollaPi/p2-datasci4health/README.md

 The question mentioned above panned out as: "What is the death prognostic for patients submitted to depression screenings?".<br><br>
 Data analysis and trials on tests and scores showed unsatisfying results and a weak causal relation between those variables, which led us to evolve the search question to:<br><br>
 "What is the death prognostic to victims of violence in environments and/or intimate partner abuse (also referred to as IPV) who are diagnosed with severe anxiety, stress, major depression disorder and show unhealthy psychotropic substances abuse?".<br><br>
-In this context, we used the following parameters:
--   Severe Anxiety
--   Stress
--   Reports of Violence in the Environment
--   Victim of Intimate Partner Abuse
--   Unhealthy Alcohol Drinking Behavior
--   Opioid Abuse
--   Drug Overdose
--   Misuses Drugs
--   Smokes Tobacco Daily
--   Major Depression Disorder

 ### Tools
 1. Python